 You may find your gift declined, although these days’ times have relaxed more and you will find that the Chinese will decline a gift three times before finally accepting, so they do not appear greedy so you will have to continue to insist.
 You will be expected to go through the same routine if you are offered a gift.

 It is appropriate to bring a gift that is representative of your country, town or region, to a business meeting or social event.
 A gift should always be wrapped but please read the list below of acceptable and unacceptable gifts, this is very important.
 Always present the gift with both hands as a sign of courtesy and always mention that this is only a small token of appreciation.
 Do not expect your gift to be opened in your presence.

-A very auspicious gift to give is a pair of Fu Dogs; these are protection animals and a very thoughtful gift.
-Fu Dogs are an extremely powerful protection for a home or business; you will find most homes or business in China complemented by a pair either inside or outside.
+A very auspicious gift to give is a pair of Fu Dogs; these are protected animals and a very thoughtful gift.
+Fu Dogs are extremely powerful protection for a home or business; you will find most homes or business in China complemented by a pair either inside or outside.
 They come in all shapes and sizes and some of the homes I have visited all over the world display some of the most magnificent pairs I have seen especially the ones in Asia.
-Probably the most impressive are from the Beijing’s Forbidden City, these are really amazing to see.
+Probably the most impressive is from Beijing’s Forbidden City, these are really amazing to see.
 If you follow this link you will find more details on Fu Dogs and the correct way to display them which is very important.

 - In general, gifts are given at Chinese New Year, weddings, births and birthdays.